Diarrhea is one of the most common side effects of the carnivore diet and the reason why the carnivore lifestyle puts many people off.

 Does the Carnivore Diet Make You Poop?

 Yes, the carnivore diet makes you poop.
-Diarrhea is a common side effect of a carnivore diet, but it stops once the body gets used to high fat intake.
+Diarrhea is a common side effect of a meat-only diet, but it stops once the body gets used to high fat intake.

 Do Carnivores Poop Less?